 Alain, 50.
 Originally from France, he’s been living in Thailand for several years, seeking news adventures and challenges in a different living environment.

 Before working in Thailand in a foundation as project coordinator, online education specialist and trainer, he worked in France as a Software Engineer, secondary-school teacher and private tutor.

 In 2011, Alain had life-changing experiences at two ‘organic farms’ in Thailand (‘Mindful Farmers’ and ‘Panya Project’) and discovered permaculture, organic gardening, natural building techniques and community living on a farm.
 This led him to look for a more happy, simple and sustainable life, in a closer relationship with nature.
 It also led to questions on various topics such as ecology, materialism, consumerism and the increase of chemical products in our food and the environment.
 He believed he could find solutions in approaches towards simple living, contentment and self-reliance.

 Fon grew up in rural Thailand in a family following a traditional way of life.
 A life of community living, ceremonies and simple happy moments together.
 A rewarding life that included sustained physical work in the fields.
 Successfully graduating from university, she has been a chemistry lecturer since 2014.
 While teaching chemistry, she became aware of the dangers of processed food and the risks associated with intensive agriculture using chemical additives.
 Interested by organic gardening and farming she is always happy to share her knowledge so that more and more people eat safer and healthier food and grow organic fruits and vegetables.
-At ‘Baan Din Doi’ she looks after the garden and grows passion fruits, papayas, bananas, beans, potatoes and chillies.
-In addition to her passion for gardening, Fon loves spending hours painting flowers, cactus, landscapes and birds.
+At ‘Baan Din Doi’ she looks after the garden and set up a little cactus farm.
+In addition to her passion for cactus, Fon loves spending hours painting.